economycomfort/docker-home/README.md

 # docker-home
 Files relating to docker services for home automation (and adjacent) services.

+## Deprecated
+This repository has been merged into [economycomfort/docker](https://github.com/economycomfort/docker), and serves only as an archive.

 ## MQTT Debugging
 In some cases, you may need to sniff MQTT messages for debugging.